|Beyond Science and Decisions: From Problem Formulation to Dose-Response Assessment|

 Background & Purpose:

-The workshop series is continuing and expanding upon the discussion set forth by Science and Decisions: Advancement of Risk Assessment (NAS, 2009); these meetings are conducted under the aegis of the Alliance for Risk Assessment (ARA), a broad-based non-profit, government and NGO coalition.
+The workshop series is continuing and expanding upon the discussion set forth by Science and Decisions: Advancement of Risk Assessment (NAS, 2009).
+These meetings are conducted under the aegis of the Alliance for Risk Assessment (ARA), a broad-based non-profit, government and NGO coalition.
 The first phase of the workshop series was three workshops over the course of about a year.
-The first workshop focused on brainstorming and selection of case studies illustrating various dose-response methods for different problem formulations.
-A broad range of case studies proposed at the first workshop was then developed by workshop participants and discussed by the Science Panel at the second workshop.
+The first workshop was held at the Texas Commission on Environmental Quality (TCEQ), Austin, Texas, and focused on brainstorming and selection of case studies illustrating various dose-response methods for different problem formulations.
+A broad range of case studies proposed at the first workshop was then developed by workshop participants and discussed by the Science Panel at the second workshop, held in Crystal City, Virginia.
 In considering the case studies, the Science Panel members provided input on the utility of the case study methods to address specific problem formulations, and identified areas for additional development.
-The Science Panel and interested workshop participants developed an interactive framework for organizing case study methods, and the Panel used the framework to identify additional case studies that address important gaps in methodology; the third workshop focused on these case studies and associated issues.
+The Science Panel and interested workshop participants developed an interactive framework (http://chemicalriskassessment.org/methods/) for organizing case study methods, and the Panel used the framework to identify additional case studies that address important gaps in methodology; the third workshop (held at the Noblis facilities in Falls Church, Virginia) focused on these case studies and associated issues.
 The framework references specific risk assessment methods, illustrated by case studies, and is intended for use by risk assessors and managers in a variety of settings (e.g., federal, state, and local agencies, industry).
 It is based on the fundamental premise that the appropriate methodology for dose-response assessment is necessarily based on objectives specific to that application, including varying levels of analysis.
-A manuscript describing the framework and workshop process is in preparation.
+The framework has been revised since the initial development, and is currently available as a beta version of Framework 2.0.
+A manuscript describing the framework and workshop process was published in 2013 and is available via open access .

 General Workshop Objectives: